 I want more information on vaccine passports!

 I’m afraid that’s all we have for now, but as soon as our experts get more information we’ll be updating it here.
 If you have any concerns about an upcoming booking and your travel requirements, please contact your Travel Consultant directly.
-We also highly recommend checking the specific destination advice for your country of choice on the Foreign, Commonwealth & Development Office website, as well as via our COVID travel restrictions map and Where’s Safe to Travel hub.
+We also highly recommend checking the specific destination advice for your country of choice on our COVID travel restrictions checker and Where’s Safe to Travel hub.
 For the latest news, be sure to sign up to our newsletter in the footer below.